Lanjelin/unraid/zsh-omz-persistent/README.md

 echo "if [ -f /bin/zsh ]; then /bin/zsh; exit; fi" >> /root/.bash_profile
 ```

+Now restart your terminal session, it should now launch zsh.
-Add the following to the bottom of your `/boot/config/go` to symlink at boot
+If everything looks fine, add the following to the bottom of your `/boot/config/go` to symlink at boot
 ```bash
 # Launch zsh by default if its installed
 echo "if [ -f /bin/zsh ]; then /bin/zsh; exit; fi" >> /root/.bash_profile